-Covered entities are required to comply with the following administrative requirements:
+Covered entities must meet the following administrative criteria:

-Workforce Training and Management: Workforce members include employees, volunteers, trainees, and all others whose conduct is under the direct control of the entity.
-A covered entity must train all workforce members on its privacy policies and procedures.
+Workforce members include employees, volunteers, trainees, and all others whose conduct is under the direct control of the entity.
+Additionally, a covered entity must train all workforce members on its privacy policies and procedures.
 Furthermore, a covered entity must have and apply appropriate sanctions against employees who violate its privacy policies and procedures.

-Retaliation and Waiver: A covered entity may not retaliate against a person for exercising rights provided by the Privacy Rule, for assisting in an investigation by HHS or other authority, or for opposing an act or practice that the person believes in good faith violates the Privacy Rule.
-A covered entity may not require an individual to waive any right under the Privacy Rule as a condition for obtaining treatment, payment, or benefits.
+A covered entity may not retaliate against a person for exercising rights provided by the Privacy Rule, for assisting in an investigation by HHS or other authority, or for opposing an act or practice that the person believes in good faith violates the Privacy Rule.
+Also, a covered entity may not require an individual to waive any right under the Privacy Rule as a condition for obtaining treatment, payment, or benefits.

-Documentation and Record Retention: A covered entity must maintain, until six years after the later of the date of their creation or last effective date, its privacy policies and procedures, its privacy practices notices, disposition of complaints, and other actions, activities, and designations that the Privacy Rule requires documented.
+A covered entity must maintain, until six years after the later of the date of its creation or last effective date, its privacy policies and procedures, its privacy practices notices, disposition of complaints, and other actions, activities, and designations that the Privacy Rule requires documented.